Configure and Manage the Bridge Client Pool

 The purpose of a pool is to distribute (or load balance) data freshness tasks among the available clients in a pool.
 Although the client in the pool that performs the data freshness task is chosen at random, if for whatever reason a client can no longer perform the task, the task is automatically rerouted to another available client in the pool to handle the task.
 There is no additional intervention required from you or your users to support or manage the pool of clients.

 Pooling is optimized for keeping data sources that connect to relational data fresh.
-Pooling support does not extend to data sources that connect to file data because scheduled refreshes must be associated with a specific client.
+Pooling support does not extend to data sources that use Bridge (legacy) schedules or connect to file data because for those cases, the scheduled refresh must be associated with a specific client.

 In general, we recommend pooling in the following situations:

 Bridge is used as a critical service.
 If your organization requires that live query and scheduled refresh support must be available even if a client becomes unavailable.